laravel/docs/billing.md

     {!! $checkout->button() !!}

 When a customer clicks this button they will be redirected to Stripe's Checkout page.
-By default, when a user successfully completes a purchase or cancels a purchase they will be redirected to your `home` route location, but you may specify custom callback URLs using the `success_url` and `cancel_url` parameters:
+By default, when a user successfully completes a purchase or cancels a purchase they will be redirected to your `home` route location, but you may specify custom callback URLs using the `success_url` and `cancel_url` options:

     $checkout = $user->checkout('price_12345', 1, [
         'success_url' => route('your-success-route'),